jcubic/lips/docs/docs/intro.md

 :::info

-If you run this code outside of [Node.js project](#nodejs-project) npx will install the package before execution.
+If you run this code outside [Node.js project](#nodejs-project) npx will install the package before execution.

 :::

 ### Node.js project

-After you have installed LIPS you can create a new Node.js project and write LIPS Scheme code instead of JavaScript, using everything Node.js provides.
+After you have installed LIPS, you can create a new Node.js project and write LIPS Scheme code instead of JavaScript, using everything Node.js provides.
 See documentation about [Integration with JavaScript](/docs/lips/intro#integration-with-javascript).